Vinschool pioneers in training students 21st century skills

 International education expert Lance G King

-Additionally, he shared with parents and teacher the approaches and methods to develop students’ 21st century skills, including creating the belief, changing students’ mentality, equipping the skills, preparing students emotionally along with methods to support students in overcoming failures to become successful.
+Additionally, he shared with parents and teacher the approaches and methods to develop students’ 21st century skills, including creating beliefs, changing students’ mentality, equipping the skills, preparing students emotionally along with methods to support students in overcoming failures to become successful.

 Additionally, during the conference, Vinschool teachers shared their thoughts on the changing role of the teachers, replaced by IT applications and AI.
 It is therefore necessary for teachers to apply modern teaching methods, inspired by a student-centered approach in order to motivate and equip students with the tools to learn.